clydotron/job_worker_service/Design.md

 ###  Design Details

 #### Client
-Uses gRPC to connect to the server, implements the CLI described above.
+Uses gRPC to connect to the server, implements the CLI described above.<br />
-Lifetime: is alive for the duration of the gRPC call, will exit upon completion.
+Lifetime: is alive for the duration of the gRPC call, will exit upon completion.<br />
-For never ending output streams (like 'ping google') user can use ctrl-c to exit cleanly.
+For never ending output streams (like 'ping google') user can use ctrl-c to exit cleanly.<br />
-(ctrl-c can also be used for Start/Stop/GetStatus as well)
+(ctrl-c can also be used for Start/Stop/GetStatus as well)<br />

 #### Server
-Must be run using `sudo` (required for cgroup actions) Will be executed within a docker container running Linux to enable the usage of cgroups Implements the gRPC server for the JobWorkerService described above.
+Must be run using `sudo` (required for cgroup actions)<br />
+Will be executed within a docker container running Linux to enable the usage of cgroups<br />
+Implements the gRPC server for the JobWorkerService described above.<br />
-Supports concurrent connections.
+Supports concurrent connections.<br />
-Must be able to handle cancellation of all gRPC calls: start/stop/getStatus/getOutput Must be able to handle a clean shutdown:
+Must be able to handle cancellation of all gRPC calls: start/stop/getStatus/getOutput<br />
+Must be able to handle a clean shutdown:
 * Stop processing inbound requests
 * Stop any running jobs